Senate Passes Ernst Updates to Put Small Businesses First in America’s Innovation Program

 SBIR-STTR programs will now prioritize truly small businesses over mills and deter foreign influence.

-WASHINGTON – Yesterday, the U.S. Senate unanimously passed Chair of the U.S. Senate Committee on Small Business and Entrepreneurship Senator Joni Ernst’s (R-Iowa) major reforms to better safeguard and steward our nation’s research and development dollars in the SBIR-STTR programs.
+WASHINGTON DC, March 4, 2026 – The U.S. Senate unanimously passed Chair of the U.S. Senate Committee on Small Business and Entrepreneurship Senator Joni Ernst’s (R-Iowa) major reforms to better safeguard and steward our nation’s research and development dollars in the SBIR-STTR programs.

 Even though the SBIR-STTR programs are supposed to be America’s seed fund for small businesses, Ernst has exposed how they have prioritized a few large companies over truly small businesses, wasted tax dollars that should be producing innovation for our national interests, and failed to protect taxpayer-funded technologies from foreign influence.